gtri/scrimmage/docs/source/tutorials/sensor-plugin.rst

                pos_noise_.push_back(parent_->random()->make_rng_normal(0, 1));
            }
        }

-       return;
+       pub_ = advertise("LocalNetwork", "NoisyState");
    }

-A Sensor plugin must implement the ``sensor_msg`` method, which returns message containing the sampled sensor data.
-It should return ``nullptr`` if the data is invalid.
+A Sensor plugin must implement the ``step`` method, which is generally expected to publish some messages.
+It should return a boolean indicating if the function was successful.

 .. code-block:: c++
    :linenos:

-   scrimmage::MessageBasePtr MyNoisyState::sensor_msg(double t)
-   {
+   bool MyNoisyState::step() {
        // Make a copy of the current state sc::State ns = *(parent_->state());